DFE-Digital/get-into-teaching-app/app/views/content/international-and-overseas/come-to-england-to-teach-if-you-are-a-teacher-from-outside-the-uk.md

   Come to England to teach if you're a qualified teacher from outside the UK
 related_content:
     Career progression stories: "/my-story-into-teaching/career-progression"
-    Salaries and benefits : "/salaries-and-benefits"
+    Salaries and benefits of teaching in England : "/salaries-and-benefits" A day in the life of a teacher in England : "/a-day-in-the-life-of-a-teacher"
-    Online Q&A sessions : "/event-categories/online-q-as"
 promo_content:
     - content/train-to-be-a-teacher/promos/get-adviser-promo
 navigation: 20.20